etirouthier/keras_dna/docs/index.md

 `Generator` creates batches of DNA sequences corresponding to the desired annotation.

 First example, a `Generator` instance that yields DNA sequences corresponding to a given genomical function (here binding site) as the positive class and other sequences as the negative class.
-The genome is furnished through a fasta file and the annotation is fournished with a gff file (could have been a bed), the DNA is one-hot-encoded, the genomical functions that we want to target need to be passed in a list.
+The genome is furnished through a fasta file and the annotation is furnished with a gff file (could have been a bed), the DNA is one-hot-encoded, the genomical functions that we want to target need to be passed in a list.

 ```python
 from keras_dna import Generator